masolimano/maneage/README-hacking.md

      your own methods after finishing this checklist and doing your first commit.

- - **Delete dummy parts (can be done later)**: The template contains some parts that are only for the initial/test run, mainly as a demonstration of important steps.
+ - **Delete dummy parts (can be done later)**: Maneage contains some parts that are only for the initial/test run, mainly as a demonstration of important steps.
 They not for any real analysis.
 You can remove these parts in the file below

      - `paper.tex`: 1) Delete the text of the abstract (from `\includeabstract{` to `\vspace{0.25cm}`) and start writing your own